Robert T. Connor: Political career

 In 1962, Connor ran as a Republican for the congressional seat representing Staten Island and part of Brooklyn.
 However, he lost to the Democrat, John M. Murphy.

 However, Connor was elected the following year as a Councilman-at-Large to the City Council representing Staten Island.

 In 1965, Connor was elected as Staten Island Borough President as a Republican.
 He was subsequently re-elected in 1969 as the nominee of the Republican and Conservative parties and again in 1973 as the candidate of the Democratic and Conservative parties.
 In his role as Borough President, he served as a member of the New York City Board of Estimate, which was responsible for budget and land-use decisions.
-He did not seek re-election in 1977 and left office on December 31, 1977.
+He did not seek re-election in 1977 and resigned on June 10, 1977.
 He was the longest serving elected official in that position.

 Connor was appointed by Governors Nelson Rockefeller and Hugh Carey as Commander of the New York Naval Militia with the rank of Rear Admiral NYNM.
 He annually performed two or more weeks of active duty on Navy ships or aircraft in the United States and abroad as he was a designated naval aviator as well as being qualified for command at sea.